Install & first run

 last few lines usually say why.

-Someone is on my Floor but their dot is grey
+Someone is in my room but their dot is grey

-They're known to the tailnet but offline right now.
-As soon as they open their Fliporium and connect, the dot will turn green.
+They've been in this room but aren't connected right now.
+As soon as they open Fliporium and rejoin, the dot will turn green.
+Messages you send meanwhile wait (encrypted) and arrive when they're back.

 I dragged a file onto a peer and nothing happened